Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 #### Nginx

-- Insert the following configuration in the `server {` section of your site :
+- Insert the following configuration in the `server {` section of your site:

 ```nginx
 1. if ($http_x_forwarded_proto = "http") {